-I confirmed during interviews with the Unit Manager and Case Managers that placement and programming assignments for each transgender or intersex inmate would be reassessed at least twice each year.
+I confirmed during interviews with the Unit Managers and Case Managers that placement and programming assignments for each transgender or intersex inmate would be reassessed at least twice each year.
 This is also addressed in policy.

-Neither the agency nor facility place lesbian, gay, bisexual, transgender, or intersex inmates in dedicated facilities, units, or wings solely on the basis of such identification or status.
+Neither the agency nor facility place lesbian, gay, bisexual, transgender, or intersex inmates in dedicated facilities, units, or wings solely based on such identification or status.
 This was confirmed during agency level interviews, as well as inmate interviews, several inmates interviewed at the facility identified as gay, and bisexual.